mitre-public/open-aria/docs/open-aria-core.md

 - `Point` This interface is essentially a radar hit that can come from NOP or ASDEX
 - `CommonPoint` A concrete implementation of Point.
 This implementation is immutable
 - `EphemeralPoint` A Mutable implementation of Point whose underlying data can be changed
-- `AriaEvent` this interface is extends by AirborneEvent, SurfaceEvent, and CfitEvent
+- `AriaEvent` this interface is extended by AirborneEvent, SurfaceEvent, and CfitEvent
 - `PointPair` = Two Points with the same timestamp.
 This pre-requisite allows the collision risk between the aircraft to be calculated.
 - `StrictTimeSortEnforcer`, `ApproximateTimeSorter`, and `StreamingTimeSorter` together, these classes allow ARIA algorithms to assume all input data is in time order (which simplifies their implementation)
 - `ClosestPointOfApproach` is a **prediction** of how long it will take for two aircraft to arrive at their closest proximity (given current locations, speeds, and directions).
 Learn more about the computation [here](./cpaComputation.md)